Prevention and community preparedness

 'RescuED' is a road safety and education initiative of Fire and Rescue NSW where firefighters with experience in motor vehicle rescue, deliver an innovative motor vehicle accident prevention program to potential learner drivers in high schools.
 Read more about RescuED

 Resources and programs targeting the elderly are titled under the banner of Senior Ed which is the collection of improved resources to make the delivery of community engagement to this vulnerable group easier to coordinate by firefighters.
 Read more about Senior Ed

-The Intervention and Fire Awareness Program (IFAP) is designed to increase community education, safety and confidence in regards to juvenile firesetting issues across NSW with the overall aim to reduce both the frequency and severity of fires lit by juveniles.
-Read more about IFAP
+The Youth Fire Intervention Program is designed to increase community education, safety and confidence in regards to juvenile firesetting issues across NSW with the overall aim to reduce both the frequency and severity of fires lit by juveniles.
+Read more about the Youth Fire Intervention Program

 The Cultural and Linguistically Diverse (CALD) program is designed to increase community education, safety and confidence in culturally diverse communities across NSW.
 Read more about our CALD programs